 ABSTRACT.
 The elliptic curve primality proving (ECPP) algorithm is one of the current fastest practical algorithms for proving the primality of large numbers.
-Its running time cannot be proven rigorously, but heuristic arguments show that it should run in time $\tilde{O}((\log N)^5)$ to prove the primality of N. An asymptotically fast version of it, attributed to J. O. Shallit, runs in time $\tilde{O}((\log N)^4)$.
-The aim of this article is to describe this version in more details, leading to actual implementations able to handle numbers with several thousands of decimal digits.
+Its running time currently cannot be proven rigorously, but heuristic arguments show that it should run in time $\tilde{O}((\log N)^5)$ to prove the primality of N. An asymptotically fast version of it, attributed to J. O. Shallit, is expected to run in time $\tilde{O}((\log N)^4)$ .
+We describe this version in more details, leading to actual implementations able to handle numbers with several thousands of decimal digits.